HaaseLab/piRNA_Diversity/README.md

 *Amirhossein Manzourolajdad, Celine Marlin Andrews, Alexandra R. Elchert, Constantinos Stathopoulos, Astrid D. Haase*

 This vignette describes the computational materials & methods associated with this manuscript.
 Please visit [**HaaseLab/piRNA_Diversity github repository**](https://github.com/HaaseLab/piRNA_Diversity) to download functions for the script.
 Please reffer to the GEO dataset [**GSE156058**](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE156058) associated with this study for adapter sequences and raw data.
+The analysis in this vignette was not performed with full data sets, but only subset of the data to demonstrate the materials and methods.

 ####
 __About small RNA Libraries__